Why is it important to know how to regrow food from scraps?

-Potatoes can be regrown by using seed potatoes (pieces of potatoes with 2 or more eyes each) or small whole potatoes.
-Cut seed potatoes about 2 days before you plan on planting them.
+Potatoes can be regrown using seed potatoes (pieces of potatoes with two or more eyes each) or small whole potatoes.
+Cut seed potatoes about two days before you plan on planting them.
 This allows them to form a protective layer on the cut area.

 Plant them about 4 inches in the ground and a foot apart.
-They will do the best in loose soil and in cooler environments.
+They will do their best in loose soil and cooler environments.
 60-70 degree soil is the best.
-Once the soil reaches temperatures of 80 degrees or more they will stop growing completely.
+Once the soil reaches temperatures of 80 degrees or more, it will stop growing completely.